Tag Archives: Report

 Is a company using a fire hydrant on your street?

-If so look for the green hydrant decal.
-This decal is proof that they are authorized to use the hydrant and pay for the water they use.
+If so look for the blue hydrant decal.
+This decal proves they are authorized to use the hydrant and pay for the water they use.

-CLTWater maintains more than 17,600 hydrants throughout the county.
-The Charlotte Fire Department and CLTWater periodically use hydrants for fire response, water quality concerns, testing, and to serve contractors and other vendors.
+CLTWater maintains more than 18,000 hydrants throughout the county.
+The Charlotte Fire Department and CLTWater periodically use hydrants for fire response, water-quality testing, and to serve contractors and other vendors.

 Authorized Users are: